alja/sogetsu.space/_pages/about.md

 Akane Teshigahara is the current and Fourth Iemoto (or headmaster), grand-daughter of Sofu Teshigahara, niece of Kasumi Teshigahara (2nd Iemoto) and daughter of Hiroshi Teshigahara (3rd Iemoto).

-See more info at [Japanese Headquarters](https://www.sogetsu.or.jp/e/)
+See more info at [Sogetsu Headquarters](https://www.sogetsu.or.jp/e/)

 ## Sogetsu San Diego branch